IBM/data-pre-processing-with-pywren/README.md

 ## 2. Create a Watson Machine Learning Service instance

-If you do not already have a running instance of the Watson Machine Learning (WML) service, follow these steps to create one.
+If you do not already have a running instance of the Watson Machine Learning service, follow these steps to create one.

 * From the IBM Cloud Catalog, under the AI category, select [Machine Learning](https://cloud.ibm.com/catalog/services/machine-learning).